togkousa/kmerAnalyzer/README.md

 3. Inside the 'ClusteringData/' directory there is a .csv file called 'clustData.csv' which is actually the data matrix that we aimed for.
 Every sequemce is being represented by a number k-mer based features.
 The value of every feature is the number of times each k-mer was detected in the current sequence.

 # Example
+1. Clone the GitHub repository into a local directory.
+2. Change directory to your current local repository.
+3. Inside the 'data/' folder there is a small .fasta file called 'sample_dnaseq1.fasta'.
+The application will be executed with this file as an input.
+4. Execute the python script 'featuresExtraction.py'
+5. Output files should be pretty similar to those uploaded to the current repository.
+Small differences in the output files may be detected because of the shuffling process.
+However, these differences will be of minor importance, as the most significant k-mers will be accurately detected.